CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-direct.md

      ![](images/sqlconnect.png "Confirm")

-1. Now you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
-Under servers you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
+1. Now you can see that you are successfully connected with your Azure Arc-Enabled SQL MI Server.
+Under servers you can see that you are successfully connected with your Azure Arc-Enabled SQL MI Server.
 You can explore the SQL Managed Instance - Azue Arc Dashboard to view the databases and run a query.

    ![](images/sqlmiserver.png "Confirm")

-## Task 3: Configure Azure Arc enabled Azure SQL Managed Instance
+## Task 3: Configure Azure Arc-Enabled Azure SQL Managed Instance

-In this task, you will learn to update the configuration of Azure Arc enabled SQL Managed instances with Azure Data CLI.
+In this task, you will learn to update the configuration of Azure Arc-Enabled SQL Managed instances with Azure Data CLI.

 1. If the **Command Prompt** window is already not opened, open a new one by clicking on Command Prompt icon from the desktop shortcut and run the following command to see configuration options of Azure SQL Managed instance.